zx80live/gofp/README.md

 ### Lists

+All examples of  this section use a `IntList` type.
+But this API is supported in the other array types also.
+(See [Supported list types](#supported-list-types) section)

 #### List structure

 List is recursive functional data structure which has `head` and `tail` as sublist.
 For example, an `IntList(1,2,3)` will be presented in the following structure: